 - Valganciclovir

 - Lamivudine

-- Adefovir

 - Tenofovir

 - Entecavir

 - Leflunomide

-Anti-lymphocyte polyclonal antibody (ATG)
+- Letermovir

+- Maribavir

+Anti-thymocyte globulin (ATG)

 Anti-thymocyte globulin (ATG) is a pasteurized solution of rabbit-derived polyclonal IgG antibodies directed against human T cells, produced by immunization of rabbits with human lymphocytes.
 This monograph will focus on its use in solid organ transplants.
 ATG is funded by the inpatient pharmacy drug budget and not covered by BC Transplant.

-ATG is potent immunosuppressant and immunomodulator whose mechanisms of action are not fully understood.
+ATG is a potent immunosuppressant and immunomodulator whose mechanisms of action are not fully understood.

-The mixture of antibodies recognize key receptors on T-cells, resulting in complement-dependent T-cell lysis and opsonisation of T-cells with subsequent phagocytosis by macrophages.
+The mixture of antibodies recognizes key receptors on T-cells, resulting in complement-dependent Tcell lysis and opsonisation of T-cells with subsequent phagocytosis by macrophages.
 Thymopoiesis is also impaired, resulting in a decrease in the number of newly formed T-cells.
 This causes a substantial drop in the number of circulating T-cells, hence reducing the risk of organ rejection.